Innocent-Alive/TCSC-webpage/README.md

 # TCSC-webpage
-A Website Of My College made using Javascript and Bootstrap
+A Website Of My College made using HTML, CSS, Javascript and Bootstrap